Caledonian Logistics: Logistics company seeks reliable driver monitoring

-Based in Aberdeen, Scotland, Caledonian Logistics has carved a niche in the logistics industry, specialising in the movement of palletised goods.
-To deliver the goods quickly and reliably, the company needs all systems functioning at peak condition, including telematics.
+Based in Aberdeen, Scotland, Caledonian Logistics has carved a niche in the logistics industry, specializing in the movement of palletized goods.
+To deliver the goods quickly and reliably, the company need all systems functioning at peak condition, including telematics.

 The Challenge: Finding a reliable telematics partner

 Before Geotab, Caledonian Logistics had implemented a different telematics solution, but it was not performing as expected.
 Unfortunately, the legacy system was expensive, clunky to use, and hardwired into the vehicles by the supplier, which resulted in high installation and removal costs.
 As the lengthy five-year contract came to an end, Fleet Maintenance Manager Gary Hughes decided it was time for a change.

 Caledonian Logistics needed a cost-effective and user-friendly telematics solution to keep track of where the company’s vehicles were throughout Great Britain, and allow route and load planners to communicate arrival times to customers.

 Goals and challenges:

 - Increased accountability

 Geotab fit the needs of Caledonian Logistics on several points.
 The first benefit was the more reasonable 12-month contract.
 Second, the easier installation process.
 Third, the ease of use.